InteractionDesignFoundation/handbook/development/library/front-end/conventions--css.md

 ### Using BEM along with utility classes

-Sometimes a page will require its custom CSS and in that case its good to combine utility classes along with the BEM bases classes for the page/component.
+Sometimes a page will require its custom CSS, and in that case, it is good to combine utility classes along with the BEM bases classes for the page/component.

 ```html
 <article class="card radius-lg col-md-6">